francoiskroll/cutter/README.md

 * v7
 Better fit of deletion lengths using Cas9MiSeqDB dataset v0 (n = 38 loci, n = 233 samples).
 See fitDelLengths_notes.R for details about fitting the log-normal distribution.
 The parameters of the distribution are now set as defaults in `simulateDel`.

+* v8
+New function `simulateIns` to simulate newly synthesised sequences, also detects longest common substring with sequences flanking the cut (like `detectTemplatedIns`).
+Goal is to provide an estimate of matches expected from chance.